ParticularlyCALLED

 • Death-to-self just means accepting my intolerable imperfection, weakness, and brokenness as a fact of life and putting up with it in the people that I love too.”

-I’m sorry, but our God wasn’t a God of toleration.
+I’m sorry, but our God isn’t a God of toleration.

 He is unchanging, the same yesterday, today and forever (Hebrews 13:8), TIMELESS.